 And as we said earlier, there’s no one-size-fits-all answer to the question of which to choose.
 Both offer different functionalities depending on your specific needs at any given time.
 In some cases, you may even want to integrate both into your team, department or businesses’s communications for different purposes.

 There’s little doubt that Teams is best used in hot-button, immediate and time sensitive scenarios.
 Groups, on the other hand, offers a large-scale solution for data integration.
 While not as time-efficient a solution as Teams, Groups certainly offers the broad functionality many users require for their projects.

-The bottom line is that both Microsoft Office 365 Groups and Microsoft Teams allow you and your employees to achieve far more flexibility and better team performance than were possible just a few years ago.
+The bottom line is that both Microsoft 365 Groups and Microsoft Teams allow you and your employees to achieve far more flexibility and better team performance than were possible just a few years ago.

-If you’d like to know more about the business benefits of using Microsoft Teams or Microsoft Office 365 Groups (or both!), please just call the go to IT support team for London, totality services, for a confidential, no obligation discussion.
+If you’d like to know more about the business benefits of using Microsoft Teams or Microsoft 365 Groups (or both!), please just call the go to IT support team for London, totality services, for a confidential, no obligation discussion.
 We’ll help you cut through the confusion to the solution that’s right for your business, now and in the future.